ayushoverhere/DCF/README.md

 # Deals and Coupon Management Application

 This is a simple web application for managing deals and coupons.
 It allows you to perform CRUD (Create, Read, Update, Delete) operations on coupons.
-The application is built using React for the frontend and a Node.js backend with Express for the API.
+The application is built using React for the frontend and Spring Boot for the backend.

 ## Features